Changes in Income Tax Bill 2025 and What Remains the Same for NRIs?

 3. Short-Term Capital Gains (STCG) Tax for NRIs

-• STCG applies to assets held for less than 12 months.
+• STCG applies to assets held for less than 12 (for listed securities) or 24 months (for others).

-• Debt mutual funds and certain other financial instruments are now automatically considered short-term, increasing their tax liability.
+• Debt mutual funds and certain other financial instruments are now automatically considered short-term if purchased after a certain deadline, also taxable at slab rates.
+However, there is a 30% TDS.

 4. Exceptions to LTCG & STCG Holding Periods